Wynn Las Vegas: Opening and operation

 In 2013, Wynn tapped Sean Christie to attract film productions to the resort.
 Christie, who oversaw several nightclubs on the property, put together a team and spent six months promoting the resort for film purposes.
 Wynn Las Vegas made its feature debut in 2015, with the release of two films: Paul Blart: Mall Cop 2 was shot throughout the resort, while The Squeeze filmed on the golf course.
 The resort made subsequent appearances in the films Frank & Lola (2016) and The House (2017).
 By 2017, Wynn Las Vegas had become one of the world's most photographed hotels among the general public.

-Plans for a new sister resort across the street, Wynn West, were announced in 2018.
-However, Wynn resigned from his company shortly thereafter, following sexual misconduct allegations.
-Leadership of Wynn Resorts changed and plans for Wynn West were canceled.

 In March 2020, the Wynn properties were among the first Las Vegas resorts to close as the COVID-19 pandemic reached Nevada.
 The Wynn complex, along with other local resorts, reopened three months later.
 In contrast to most other resorts, the Wynn properties reopened with all amenities allowed under state health guidelines.
 Air travel saw a reduction in the early months of the pandemic, and the Wynn resorts relied largely on drive-in tourists from Arizona and California.
 However, visitation soon declined after both states endured a surge in COVID-19 cases.
 Wynn Resorts reduced its work force, and Encore temporarily shifted to a four-day weekly operating schedule.
 As revenue improved in 2021, a $200 million renovation of the two hotel towers was announced.

-In October 2022, a mass stabbing spree occurred in front of the resort.
+In 2022, a stabbing spree occurred in front of the resort.

+In 2023, a tunnel was drilled to the Wynn for a future station of the Las Vegas Convention Center Loop, an underground car shuttle service.